GuillaumeTrebuchet/KC705_pci_driver/README.md

 Feel free to reuse, no license, I don't care.

+I could have simply used the DMA vivado IP, but the point of the project was to do it on my own.
+There is also one advantage to do it that way.
+The PCIE IP block only support 32bit addressing.
+That means if you want to access above 4GB system memory address you need to set the AXIBAR2PCIEBAR as dynamic and set it through the control port (check IP doc for info).
+So if you use the DMA IP, the scatter gather list cannot cross any 4GB boundaries, cause you probably wouldn't be able to change it in the middle of a transfer.
+Doing your own IP allows to work around those kind of limitations but the gain is rather minimal.

 # Tips for driver development
 A few issues I ran into for those new to driver dev.
 - As of now 03/2022, the WDK doesn't have backward compatibility anymore.
 You need to install a version that is older than your windows version.
 If you don't,